International Institute of Social Studies: Master programmes

 ISS offers a 15.5-month Master in Development Studies with various Majors and postgraduate diploma programmes; there is also a two-year joint master's degree in Public Policy which requires students to study at ISS or at the Central European University in the first academic year, and at the University of York or the Institute on International Relations in Barcelona (IBEI) in the second year.

 The ISS Master's degree in Development Studies is accredited by the Netherlands Flemish accreditation organisation NVAO and provides eligibility for entry to PhD programmes in the Netherlands and other countries.
 In 2010 the ISS Master programme received the 'internationalization as a distinctive quality feature' accreditation from the NVAO.

 ISS also offers various joint programmes with academic partners.
 In some programmes students take part of the programme elsewhere and part of the programme at ISS in The Hague.
 In other programmes ISS staff travel to the partner institute for contribute to teaching.
 Postgraduate diploma programmes are also offered catering to the needs of young and mid-career professionals who wish to deepen their knowledge in a particular field related to their research or occupation.
 All degrees are recognized internationally and by Dutch legislation on higher education.

 Research and publications

 ISS research is clustered in the research programme Global Development and Social Justice.
 Much of the research carried out in the institute is available through publications online, either as journal articles or in the ISS Working Papers.

 The ISS Working Paper series consists mainly of work in progress; the best, award-winning dissertations by Masters students are also published in this way.
 As well as seminars by staff and PhD participants, visiting researchers and invited experts come to speak at ISS on a regular basis.
 The wider diplomatic and academic community is often invited to major debates and other events.

+ISS also publishes the bi-annual journal, DevISSues.
+The journal promotes the International Institute of Social Studies as a leading centre for Development Studies.
+It does so by publicizing 'state of the art' high quality information about research and teaching at ISS and by stimulating debate on key and emerging development policy issues.